Which Memory Foam Mattress Performs Best: Traditional, Gel or Plant-Based?

 The durability of these memory foams may vary even within lines from the same manufacturer.
 Memory foam density is measured based on the weight of one cubic foot of memory foam.
 Anything with a weight less than 4lb. is considered inferior as it will not last, while anything over 5.3 lbs will be too dense to be comfortable in thicker layers.
 The ideal is between 4.5 – 5.3 lbs for both comfort and durability.
 Here are the same brands as above compared on density:

-- #3 in this category goes to the gel-infused Serta iComfort mattresses due to concerns about their composition which may lead to uneven wear, and densities ranging from 3.0-5.0 lbs.
-As it is a new product, few real verified reviews are available.
+- #3 in this category goes to the gel-infused Serta iComfort mattresses due to concerns about their composition which may lead to uneven wear, and densities ranging from 3.0-4.0 pounds.
+As the newest product, fewer real verified reviews are available.

 Comparison of Memory Foam Mattress Brands